-Just how dog friendly is Norfolk?
+Just how Dog Friendly is Norfolk?

 Short answer: Very!
 Probably one of the most dog friendly counties in the UK.

-Being tucked over on the East coast and out of the way of motorways and big cities, Norfolk is a quiet county and that gives us plenty of room for dogs!
+Being tucked over on the East coast and well out of the way of motorways and big cities, Norfolk is a quiet county and that gives us plenty of room for dogs!

+We’re big on open countryside too – lots of open arable farmland and very little in the way of livestock.
 The county is criss crossed with paths and bridleways, among them the Weavers Way, Peddars Way, Marriotts Way and others, all running through the quiet Norfolk countryside and perfect for dog walks.
 The Weavers Way goes right through East Ruston and you can be on it in minutes from several of our cottages.
 Deep into the countryside and very easy to walk on.

 Walking on the beach